-Cessation of international protection is governed by Articles 11 and 16 PD 141/2013.
-As of 1 January 2020, the same articles in the IPA apply.
+Cessation of international protection is governed by Articles 10 and 15 of Asylum Code .

 Refugee status ceases where the person:

-- Voluntarily re-avails him or herself of the protection of the country of origin;
+- Voluntarily re-avail themselves of the protection of the country of origin;

-- Voluntarily re-acquires the nationality he or she has previously lost;
+- Voluntarily re-acquire the nationality they had previously lost;

 - Has obtained a new nationality and benefits from that country’s protection;

-- Has voluntarily re-established him or herself in the country he or she fled or outside which he or she has resided for fear of persecution;
+- Has voluntarily re-established themselves f in the country they had fled or outside of which they had resided for fear of persecution;

-- May no longer deny the protection of the country of origin or habitual residence where the conditions leading to his or her recognition as a refugee have ceased to exist.
+- May no longer deny the protection of the country of origin or habitual residence where the conditions leading to their recognition as a refugee have ceased to exist.
 The change of circumstances must be substantial and durable, and cessation is without prejudice to compelling reasons arising from past persecution for denying the protection of that country.

 Cessation on the basis of changed circumstances also applies to subsidiary protection beneficiaries under the same conditions.